-On 24 February 2021,珠海市自然資源局 (literally translated as Zhuhai Municipal Natural Resources Bureau) issued compensation notice (letter reference number (2021)52) in respect of the resumption of the 94,110.84 square meters hotel, commercial and exhibition use land located in Doumen, Zhuhai (the "Doumen Land") which was previously owned by the Group, the amount of compensation was RMB205,538,078.
+On 24 February 2021,珠海市自然資源局 (literally translated as Zhuhai Municipal Natural Resources Bureau) issued its latest compensation notice (letter reference number (2021)52) in respect of the resumption of the 94,110.84 square meters hotel, commercial and exhibition use land located in Doumen, Zhuhai (the "Doumen Land") which was previously owned by the Group, the amount of compensation was RMB205,538,078.

 The management considered that the Zhuhai Municipal Natural Resources Bureau had no legal basis to make the above compensation decision and was against legal procedures.
 The Zhuhai Municipal Natural Resources Bureau not only failed to specify relevant legal basis on the above compensation notice, it also once again hired valuation agency unilaterally without the Group's consent, and submitted to such agency information which had not been confirmed by the Group as the basis for making assessment.
 As a result, the assessment for the Doumen Land's value was substantially inaccurate and thus was unfair to the Group.
-To protect the Group's legitimate interests, the Group has engaged lawyers to file administrative complaints against local government departments including the Zhuhai Municipal Natural Resources Bureau, 珠海市斗門區人民政府 (literally translated as People's Government of Zhuhai Doumen District), and 珠海市斗門區井岸鎮人民政府 (literally translated as People's Government of Zhuhai Doumen District Jingan Town).
+To protect the Group's legitimate interests, the Group has engaged lawyers to file administrative complaints against local government departments including the Zhuhai Municipal Natural Resources Bureau, and the judicial proceedings are still in progress.